syncfusion-content/fileformat-docs/File-Formats/XlsIO/faqs/how-to-search-for-a-value-in-different-columns-in-an-Excel-worksheet.md

 ---
-title: How to search a value in specific columns of the Excel? | Syncfusion
+title: How to search for a value in different columns in an Excel worksheet | Syncfusion
-description: This page shows how to search a value in specific columns of the Excel worksheet? using Syncfusion .NET Excel library (XlsIO).
+description: This page shows how to to search for a value in different columns in an Excel worksheet? using Syncfusion .NET Excel library (XlsIO).
 platform: File-formats
 control: XlsIO
 documentation: UG
 ---

-# How to search a value in specific columns of the Excel worksheet?
+# How to search for a value in different columns in an Excel worksheet?

-XlsIO allows searching a value in specific columns of the worksheet using the FindAll method and EntireColumn property.
-The following code snippet illustrates this.
+XlsIO allows searching for a value in different columns in an Excel worksheet, through **FindAll** method.
+The following code illustrates this.

 {% tabs %}